yokolet/new-note/_posts/2019-10-29-setting-up-gcp-instance-for-deep-learning.md

     Above may raise some errors since newly installed jupyter doesn't have some extensions installed.
     However, the notebook itself starts running.

+    Be careful about installing extensions, especially labextension.
+    The installed extensions may load Python 3.5.
+    As a result, whole notebook will use Python 3.5 even though the Python to start `jupyter notebook` is 3.7.

 7. Connect to `jupyter notebook`